The Physical Appearance Of A Gene Is Known As

 Let's examine some concrete examples illustrating the complexities of genotype-phenotype interactions:

 • Simple Mendelian Trait (Eye Color): As discussed earlier, eye color is a relatively simple trait governed by a few major genes with clear dominant/recessive relationships.
-However, even this relatively straightforward example can be influenced by minor genes and environmental factors that subtly modify eye color.
+Still, even this relatively straightforward example can be influenced by minor genes and environmental factors that subtly modify eye color.

 Applications and Implications